FabianPlum/OmniTrax/paper/paper.md

 recent advancements in deep-learning based detection [@YOLOv3; @YOLOv4] and computationally inexpensive buffer-and-recover tracking approaches.
 Combining automated tracking with the Blender-internal motion tracking pipeline allows to streamline the annotation and analysis process of large video files with hundreds of freely moving individuals.
-Additionally, `OmniTrax` integrates DeepLabCut-Live [@Kane2020dlclive] to enable running marker-less pose-estimation on arbitrary numbers of animals.
+Additionally, `OmniTrax` integrates DeepLabCut-Live [@Kane2020dlclive] to enable running markerless pose-estimation on arbitrary numbers of animals.
 We leverage the existing DeepLabCut Model Zoo [@Mathisetal2018] as well as custom-trained detector and pose-estimator networks to facilitate large-scale behavioural studies of social animals.